ThePigFarmer/OpenSeedView/README.md

+# OpenSeedView

 This project is in developement.
 The goal is to have a working planter moniter sutible for use.
 It can be run on a tablet with AgOpenGPS (check it out on github), so you can get closer to a "One Screen Tractor Moniter".

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES,